 The SMP has a radical drop nose shape that is unique within our test group.
 Thick substantial padding and a seamless cover make it quite comfortable.
 The anatomical cutout runs all the way down the nose of the saddle, offering pressure relief even when shifted forward on the saddle.
 The SMP is 140mm in width but feels a bit wider, due to the thick padding settling outward under body weight.
 Our only complaint is that the raised "EXTRA" lettering on the cover caused chaffing for some of our testers.

 The SMP Extra did not offer the level of performance of the race-oriented saddles in our test group.
 We liked the shape of the saddle, but the heavy padding had a bit too much give under load to maximize power output.

 We found the SMP to be a versatile saddle, suitable for a wide range of riding.
 We cannot recommend it for racing due power transfer issues, but it is suitable for virtually any other type of riding.
 The drop nose stays out of the way during out of the saddle efforts, and the full cutout does a great job of relieving pressure when down in the drops.

 The seamless synthetic cover and steel rails have proven to be very durable during testing.
 The absence of a rear scuff guard makes the corners more prone to abrasion than some of other saddles in our test group, such as the WTB Speed.

-With a weight of 344g, the SMP is not a lightweight saddle.
+This is not a lightweight saddle.
 But compared to other saddles with a large amount of padding like the Speed V, its weight is not unreasonable.